Discover Solar Grants, Incentives, and Rebates

 For the first time, BC Hydro will provide rebates for installing rooftop solar and battery-storage systems, making it easier for people and businesses to generate their own electricity, reduce their energy bills and deliver clean energy back to the electricity grid.

-BC residents can apply for a rebate of up to $5,000 towards a solar panel installation and up to $5,000 towards a storage energy system.
+BC residents can apply for a rebate of up to $5,000 towards a solar panel installation and up to $1,500 towards an energy storage system.
 Read more about BC Hydro’s solar panels and battery storage rebate program, and contact our team today to discuss your solar project.

 CleanBC Go Electric rebates for homes and workplaces (October 2023 – current)